jdoleary/Spellmasons/docs/CriticalPath.md

     - Electron Security
     - Make storage.js use SteamCloud
     - Release
-- Beyond Release
-    - More enemies
-    - More spells
-    - Cooldowns instead of mana multiplier
-    - Perks
-- Support hosting a server from in the game exe
-- Server Browser

 - "How To" guides
 - Allow opening dev tools in exe
 # Critical Path